 Running Gadgets: Your Guide to Getting Started

 One reason why running is so popular as a sport is its simplicity.
 All you need is a comfortable pair of shoes and you’re good to go.
 Technology, however, plays a huge role in the world of sports these days, and especially in running.
 Just wearing a fitness band around your wrist, for instance, can give you a ton of information that can help track your progress.
+So, there is a rising demand for running gadgets.

 Smart watches have become an essential commodity for beginners and serious runners alike.
 Most of these devices can provide insights about your runs, including your speed, pace, time, calories burnt, and heart rate.
 These are relatively affordable and easy to operate.

 The more premium running gadgets provide a lot of additional information about your training and recovery.
 Smart watches can come with in-built GPS trackers, optical heart rate monitors, and cadence sensors, and can be integrated with other smart tools (chest rate monitor, power meter, pedometer/ footpod) for even deeper insights.
+All these offerings make smart watches one of the must-have running gadgets for beginner runners.

 As the name suggests, these devices monitor heart rate.
 There are two types of heart-rate monitors: optical and chest-strapped.
 Optical monitors (or wrist heart-rate monitors) are built into the watch, while chest heart-rate monitors come as an accessory and need to be paired with a smart watch.